 Joan Putnam, director of the Joan and Art Barron Veterans Center will serve on the national Veterans' Advisory Committee on Education.

-As a member of the Veterans' Advisory Committee on Education, Joan Putnam will help shape benefits for student-veterans across the nation.
+Joan Putnam will help shape benefits for student-veterans across the nation.

 San Diego State University’s foremost expert on veteran’s benefits will now be advising some of Washington’s top officials about education, training and benefit programs for veterans, active duty military and their dependents.

 Joan Putnam, the director of SDSU's Joan and Art Barron Veterans Center has been invited to serve as a secretarial appointee to the Veterans' Advisory Committee on Education.
 This distinguished committee is made up of 10 members from military-serving organizations all over the country and makes recommendations both to Eric K. Shinseki — the retired four-star general who now serves as the secretary of Veterans Affairs, and to Congress.

 “Joan has transformed SDSU’s Joan and Art Barron Veterans Center into a nationally recognized model for serving student veterans,” said Sandra Cook, assistant vice president for academic affairs at SDSU, who oversees the Veterans Center.

 “This appointment to the Veterans Committee on Education recognizes Joan's expertise and influence and San Diego State University's commitment to improving educational services to those who have served our country so proudly.”

 The Veterans' Advisory Committee on Education will first have its first meeting via teleconference on June 28 and its second in person in Washington, D.C. in August to share ideas and discuss policy.